iamayushsharmaa/iamayushsharmaa/README.md

 ## Hi, I'm Ayush👋
  I'm a Mobile App Developer passionate about crafting intuitive and impactful mobile experiences.
-My focus is on building apps that solve real-world problems using Flutter and Android.
+My focus is on building apps that solve real-world problems and contributing to open source.

 ## 🔍 About Me